vsouza/awesome-ios/README.md

 * [SkeletonView](https://github.com/Juanpe/SkeletonView) - An elegant way to show users that something is happening and also prepare them to which contents he is waiting. :large_orange_diamond:
 * [Windless](https://github.com/Interactive-Studio/Windless) - Windless makes it easy to implement invisible layout loading view. :large_orange_diamond:
 * [Skeleton](https://github.com/gonzalonunez/Skeleton) - An easy way to create sliding CAGradientLayer animations!
 Works great for creating skeleton screens for loading content. 🔶
++* [StatusBarOverlay](https://github.com/IdleHandsApps/StatusBarOverlay) - Automatically show/hide a "No Internet Connection" bar when your app loses/gains connection.
+It supports apps which hide the status bar and "The Notch" 🔶

 #### Animation
 * [Pop](https://github.com/facebook/pop) - An extensible iOS and macOS animation library, useful for physics-based interactions.